ESP32-S3 Wi-Fi Security Features

 EAP-FAST: This is an authentication method based on Protected Access Credentials (PAC) which also uses identity and password.
 Currently, CONFIG_ESP_WIFI_MBEDTLS_TLS_CLIENT flag should be disabled to use this feature.

-Example wifi/wifi_enterprise demonstrates all the supported WiFi Enterprise methods except EAP-FAST.
-Please refer wifi/wifi_eap_fast for EAP-FAST example.
+Example wifi/wifi_enterprise demonstrates all the supported Wi-Fi Enterprise methods except EAP-FAST.
+Please refer wifi/wifi_eap_fast for the EAP-FAST example.
 EAP method can be selected from the Example Configuration menu in

 idf.py menuconfig.
 Refer to examples/wifi/wifi_enterprise/README.md for information on how to generate certificates and run the example.

-WPA3 uses Simultaneous Authentication of Equals (SAE), which is password-authenticated key agreement method based on Diffie-Hellman key exchange.
-Unlike WPA2, the technology is resistant to offline-dictionary attack, where the attacker attempts to determine shared password based on captured 4-way handshake without any further network interaction.
+WPA3 uses Simultaneous Authentication of Equals (SAE), which is a password-authenticated key agreement method based on Diffie-Hellman key exchange.
+Unlike WPA2, the technology is resistant to offline-dictionary attacks, where the attacker attempts to determine a shared password based on a captured 4-way handshake without any further network interaction.

-Disallows outdated protocols such as TKIP, which is susceptible to simple attacks like MIC key recovery attack.
+Disallows outdated protocols such as TKIP, which is susceptible to simple attacks like MIC key recovery attacks.

-ESP32-C3 station also supports following additional Wi-Fi CERTIFIED WPA3™ features.
+ESP32-S3 station also supports following additional Wi-Fi CERTIFIED WPA3™ features:

 Transition Disable : WPA3 defines transition modes for client devices so that they can connect to a network even when some of the APs in that network do not support the strongest security mode.
 Client device implementations typically configure network profiles in a transition mode by default.
 However, such a client device could be subject to an active downgrade attack in which the attacker causes the client device to use a lower security mode in order to exploit a vulnerability with that mode.
 WPA3 has introduced the Transition Disable feature to mitigate such attacks, by enabling client devices to change from a transition mode to an "only" mode when connecting to a network, once that network indicates it fully supports the higher security mode.
 Enable

-wifi_sta_config_tto add support of SAE PK for ESP32-C3 station.
+wifi_sta_config_tto add support of SAE PK for ESP32-S3 station.

-SAE PWE Methods: ESP32-C3 station as well as softAP supports SAE Password Element derivation method Hunting And Pecking and Hash to Element (H2E).
-H2E is computationally efficient as it uses less iterations than Hunt and Peck, also it mitigates side channel attacks.
-These can be configured using parameter
+SAE PWE Methods: ESP32-S3 station as well as SoftAP supports SAE Password Element derivation method Hunting And Pecking and Hash to Element (H2E).
+H2E is computationally efficient as it uses fewer iterations than Hunt and Peck, and also it mitigates side-channel attacks.
+These can be configured using the parameter

-Please refer to Security section of Wi-Fi Alliance’s official website for further details.
+Please refer to the Security section of Wi-Fi Alliance's official website for further details.

-A config option CONFIG_ESP_WIFI_ENABLE_WPA3_SAE is provided to Enable/Disable WPA3 for station.
-By default it is kept enabled, if disabled ESP32-C3 will not be able to establish a WPA3 connection.
-Also under WI-FI component a config option CONFIG_ESP_WIFI_SOFTAP_SAE_SUPPORT is provided to Enable/Disable WPA3 for softAP.
-Additionally, since PMF is mandated by WPA3 protocol, PMF Mode Optional is set by default for station and softAP.
-PMF Required can be configured using WiFi config.
-For WPA3 softAP, PMF required is mandatory and will be configured and stored in NVS implicitly if not specified by user.
+A configuration option CONFIG_ESP_WIFI_ENABLE_WPA3_SAE is provided to enable/disable WPA3 for the station.
+By default, it is kept enabled.
+If disabled, ESP32-S3 will not be able to establish a WPA3 connection.
+Also under the Wi-Fi component, a configuration option CONFIG_ESP_WIFI_SOFTAP_SAE_SUPPORT is provided to enable/disable WPA3 for SoftAP.
+Additionally, since PMF is mandated by WPA3 protocol, PMF Optional is set by default for station and SoftAP.
+PMF Required can be configured using Wi-Fi configuration.
+For WPA3 SoftAP, PMF Required is mandatory and will be configured and stored in NVS implicitly if not specified by the user.

 Refer to Protected Management Frames (PMF) on how to set this mode.

-After configuring all required settings for WPA3-Personal station, application developers need not worry about the underlying security mode of the AP.
-WPA3-Personal is now the highest supported protocol in terms of security, so it will be automatically selected for the connection whenever available.
-For example, if an AP is configured to be in WPA3 Transition Mode, where it will advertise as both WPA2 and WPA3 capable, Station will choose WPA3 for the connection with above settings.
-Note that Wi-Fi stack size requirement will increase 3kB when “Enable WPA3-Personal” is used.
+After configuring all required settings for the WPA3-Personal station, application developers need not worry about the underlying security mode of the AP.
+WPA3-Personal is now the highest supported protocol in terms of security, so it is automatically selected for the connection whenever available.
+For example, if an AP is configured to be in WPA3 Transition Mode, where it advertises as both WPA2 and WPA3 capable, the station chooses WPA3 for the connection with the above settings.

 WIFI_AUTH_WPA3_PSK for authmode in